moskalyk/demo-nft-drop_v0/README.md

 # demo-nft-drop
-This is a toy example for to empower artists to drop ERC1155 NFTs via an  interface that enables users to choose between 3 sources of randomization across: time, hex, & space.
+This is a toy example for how to empower artists to drop ERC1155 NFTs via an  interface that enables users to choose between 3 sources of randomization across: time, hex, & space.

 ## how to run
 ```